Montréal’s best buvettes

 6580-A St-Hubert Street | Website

-Recently opened on Plaza St-Hubert, Brouillon is in business from early morning to late night, as a coffee and lunch spot that turns into a buvette in the evening.
+Plaza St-Hubert’s Brouillon occupies a small space that’s centered around a central bar.
+The design is a little mid-century modern with a cosy ambiance and a neutral palette.
 They serve seasonal and local fare and a beautiful list of local beers and ciders as well as great bottles of natural wine.

 Buvette Pastek